rizo928/mywebsql-flex/README.md

 Initial version for this docker container cloned from QuantumObject/docker-mywebsql.

-The goal is to update the container to allow more flexiblity in terms of specifying the /var/www volume on instantiation.
+This updated version allows more flexiblity in terms of mapping a volume for updating myWebSQL configuration files.
+See below for instructions on mapping the /config directory.
+See the startup.sh script in the GitHub repository for change details.

 Docker container for [MyWebSQL][3]